jodros/awesome-russian/README.md

 ## Disclaimer

-_I know most of it looks basically free advertising for content creators lmao, but I must clarify I have nothing to do with any of them and I do not endorse anything they say, I only find their content interesting/useful to improve listening and increase vocabulary!
-So, if there is any link here to an organization controlled by the Russian Government, I am not endorsing any behavior or ideology of the Russian Government, I am just saying: hey, here is a place where you can learn more of the Russian language.
-The same applies for every single YouTube channel listed here, I've never talked to any of these youtubers and I do not have any kind of ideological commitment to any of them..._
+_I know most of it looks basically free advertising for content creators lmao, but I must clarify I have nothing to do with any of them and I do not endorse anything they say, I only find their content interesting/useful to improve listening and increase vocabulary.
+So, if there is any link here to an organization controlled by the Russian Government, I am not endorsing any behavior or ideology of the Russian Government, I am just saying: hey, here is a place where you can learn more about the Russian language.
+The same applies for every single YouTube channel listed here, I've never talked to any of these youtubers and I do not have any kind of commitment to any of them..._

 ------------